HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 With these functions, you may correct, adapt or modify your own audio recordings (remove a too long silence, duplicate a passage, adjust volumes, add echo to your voice, add effects,...).

-Finally, Pizzicato may export an audio file (with the "WAV" extension, on Windows Vista for example as well as on Mac OS X) containing the sound result of your score played in MIDI, combined with the audio files associated to your score.
+Finally, Pizzicato may export an audio file (with the "WAV" extension) containing the sound result of the score played in MIDI, combined with the audio files associated to the score.
 This file may then be burned on a CD with your favorite CD burning software.
 You may then listen to your compositions and arrangements on any CD reader and distribute them to your relatives.

 With Pizzicato, you go from the idea to the score and then to the audio file to create your own music CD.